ryansolida/minerva-square-sub/README.md

 4. Select the appropriate environment (Sandbox or Production)
 5. Save your settings

-**Note**: The plugin will automatically create the subscription plan in Square for you when you save the settings.
-You don't need to manually create a plan in the Square Dashboard.
+**Note**: After saving your settings, use the "Create Subscription Plan" button in the plugin settings to generate the subscription plan in Square based on the name and price you've configured.
+This eliminates the need to manually create a plan in the Square Dashboard.

 ## Usage